mbhashmi/Masterclass-Hackathon/README.md

 ## Dataset requirements
 1. Tumor region of H&E stained whole slide images tiled into blocks of size 512 by 512, arranged in a separate directory per whole slide image.
+2. Train and test set csv  files are provided in the “data” folder of this repository.
-2. A lib_train.csv where each row contains:
+3. In data/train.csv each row contains:
-a.
-“SLIDES”: are the names of directories where whole slides image are stored as tiles of size 512 by 512
+*	“SLIDES”: are the names of directories where whole slides image are stored as tiles of size 512 by 512
-b.
-“Mutation”: is the label information for each slide (1 for mutation present, 0 otherwise) Sample train and test set csv  files are provided in the “data” folder of this repository.
+*	“Mutation”: is the label information for each slide (1 for mutation present, 0 otherwise)

 This implementation is also inspired from and reuses few routines from another github repository [3] which contains implementation of Campanella et al. 2019.

 ## Baseline Results

- M1: 0.81 (AUC)
+ M1: 0.81 (AUC)\
- M2: 0.64 (AUC)
+ M2: 0.64 (AUC)\
- M3: 0.55 (AUC)
+ M3: 0.55 (AUC)\
- M4: 0.62 (AUC)
+ M4: 0.62 (AUC)\

 ## References: